yahniukov/FIFO_Verilog/README.md

 Simulation Testbenches in "./src/sim/".

-For impatients simlation result in "./other/sim_result/".
+For impatients simulation results in "./other/sim_result/".

 Reset is asynchronous.